 STAR tutoring is a tutoring program staffed by NIU pre-service teachers from the College of Liberal Arts and Sciences.

-Being involved in the STAR tutoring program provides multiple benefits to NIU teacher certification students:
+Being involved in the STAR tutoring program provides multiple benefits to NIU educator licensure students:

 STAR tutors learn valuable skills for working one-on-one with students and for diagnosing students’ learning needs.
 Tutors are required to log all their interactions with their tutees, which produces a rich source of data about student learning needs.